 Explore your mortgage options

-Learning how to choose a mortgage lender requires understanding how lenders make decisions regarding mortgage applications.
+Learning how to evaluate a mortgage lender requires understanding how lenders make decisions regarding mortgage applications.

-In this guide, you’ll learn about different types of mortgage lenders, the most important factors to consider and questions to ask a lender before making a final decision.
+In this guide, you’ll learn about different types of mortgage lenders, important factors to consider and questions to ask a lender before making a final decision.

 What Are the Types of Mortgage Lenders?